 So we needed to know if this was an expensive tourist trap or a one-off treat that justifies the exorbitant cost.
 In order to find out and bring you the BEST Sterling Brunch At Bally’s Review we could produce we did the only thing, we could.
 We grabbed some reservations and headed over with empty stomachs ready to try everything we could manage to ram down.
 The length we have to go to for you!
 So let’s find out if the Sterling Brunch is Worth it?

 Sterling Brunch Reservations

 The Brunch is only available on Sundays and has limited availability and they have no issue filling up the restaurant week in week out.
-In fact, it can be incredibly difficult getting reservations at all.
-With two months to go before our trip, we decided to get on it and grab out reservations.
-This proved problematic as with ever two months notice at the low season it was completely booked up!
+In fact, it can be incredibly difficult to get reservations at all.
+With two months to go before our trip, we decided to get on it and grab our reservations.
+This proved problematic as with even two months’ notice at the low season it was completely booked up!
 Damn.

 Ok, you got reservations?
 Great move on to the next section of our review.
 But if you were too late and missed out, don’t despair too much.
 We were too late as well but we still ate there on our chosen day!

 You have three options now.
 The first is to Email Customer services, we tried the Group Booking contact email@example.com but they were unable to help.
 You could also try giving the restaurant a call (702) 967-7258.
 But the problem with these two methods is if they are fully booked there is not much they can do, but they have a little more flexibility than OpenTable and might squeeze you in.